dhall-lang/dhall-lang/standard/type-inference.md

 Based on the types of the remaining fields and alternatives, we "invent" values (`t₁` and `u₁`) from which we can create the smaller `merge` expression.

-An implementation could simply loop over the underlying data structures.
+An implementation could simply loop over the inferred record type.

     Γ ⊢ t₀ : { y : ∀(x : A₀) → T₀, ts… }